oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 }
 {% endhighlight %}

 Now both of the tests pass, it´s time to refactor.
 The logic is quite simple yet, but we see some duplication in the tests´ Establish.

-Something really key in TDD is that Tests are important as the logic and it needs to be in shape.
+Something really key in TDD is that Tests are as important as the logic.
+They need to be in the best of the shapes, we don´t want to test to be another maintainance nightmare.
+Code standards apply to tests as well.

-Let´s try to refactor it.
-In order to create a new method for that and use it in the two tests, because of the way MSpec works, we need to create a base class for the two tests.
-What do you think about the following:
+In order to avoid dupplication in our Establish, we can create a new method that creates a restaurant and use it in the two tests.
+Because of the way MSpec works, with one class for every test scenario, we need to create a base class for the two tests.
+What do you think about the following solution:

 {% highlight c# %}
 using System.Linq;